arathyputhillam/ac-web/content/home/pubs.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Publications
-subtitle: 'Some recent publications'
+subtitle: 'Peer-reviewed publications'

 content:
   # Page type to display.
 E.g. post, talk, publication...